Main Library Hours

 Research Data Planning & Design

 For submitting grant proposals, The Data Management Planning Tool (DMPTool) provides funder-based templates for creating a data management plan.
 Use it on your own, or contact your Subject Liaison to consult on specifics.

-Research Computing is happy to consult on equipment needs, and can assist in creating the technology budget for grant applications.
+LTS Research Technology is happy to consult on equipment needs, and can assist in creating the technology budget for grant applications.

-If your data falls under HIPAA regulations or might otherwise be considered sensitive, please consult campus IT Security in setting up your research computers and file storage system.
+If your data fall under HIPAA regulations or other information protected by law, please consult the LTS Security kowledge base pages for more inforamtion.
+For highly sensitive informtion, please consult with campus IT Security in setting up your research computers and file storage system.

 We can work with you one-on-one to provide guidance on file naming strategies or other practices that ensure the organization and integrity of your data.
 Having these in place before research begins saves time and effort.
 Consult your Subject Liaison.

 Contact your Subject Liaison to assist you in locating datasets or other resources needed to begin your research.

 Subject Liaisons are happy to assist in the selection of Electronic Lab Notebooks or consult on other data collection and management tools.